Floorp-Projects/Floorp/mobile/android/base/docs/index.rst

 panel.

 To start a session, call ``Telemetry.startUISession(String sessionName)``.

+``sessionName``
+  The name of the session.
 Session names should be brief, lowercase, and should describe which UI component the user is interacting with.
 In certain cases where the UI component is dynamic, they could include an ID, essential to identifying that component.
 An example of this is dynamic home panels: we use session names of the format ``homepanel:<panel_id>`` to identify home panel sessions.

-To stop a session call ``Telemetry.stopUISession(String sessionName, String reason)``. ``sessionName`` is the name of the open session and ``reason`` is a descriptive cause for the ending of the session.
+To stop a session, call ``Telemetry.stopUISession(String sessionName, String reason)``.

+``sessionName``
+  The name of the open session

+``reason`` (Optional)
+  A descriptive cause for ending the session.
 It should be brief, lowercase, and generic so it can be reused in different places.
 Examples reasons are:

     ``switched``
       The user transitioned to a UI element of equal level.

     ``exit``
       The user left for an entirely different element.

 Events
 ------